0luwaj0x1/game-mountain/README.md

 Currently, the game has been developed for 1920x1080 and Google Chrome.

-[Configure Chrome Developer](https://developers.google.com/web/tools/chrome-devtools/device-mode/emulate-mobile-viewports) tools to use the right resolution.
+[Configure Chrome Devtools Device Mode](https://developers.google.com/web/tools/chrome-devtools/device-mode/) tools to use the right resolution.

 # Assignment